-The adapter's Setup Wizard will guide you through the installation procedures for and Windows XP, Windows Vista, Windows 7, and Windows 8.
+The adapter's Setup Wizard will guide you through the installation procedures for Windows 7, Windows 8, Windows 8.1, Windows Vista, and Windows XP.
 The procedures in different systems are quite similar, therefore here takes the procedures in Windows 7 for example.

-Insert the Resource CD into your CD-ROM drive and then select model TL-WN881ND on the window that pops up (as shown in the below Figure 2-3).
+Insert the Resource CD into your CD-ROM drive, and the window below will appear.
+Select model TL-WN823N.
 There will be a menu including: Install Driver and Utility and User Guide.
 Click Install Driver and Utility to begin.